MHT CET BPharm, PharmD Pattern 2026: Know Marking Scheme & Exam Duration

 MHT CET Logo

-MHT CET 2026 Difficulty Level
+MHT CET Exam Difficulty Level 2026

 The difficulty level of MHT CET is similar to JEE Main.
 As per previous year question paper, it has been observed that the MHT CET exam was quite the same as JEE Main.
 On the other hand, difficulty level of Biology was also at par with NEET UG exam.
 For candidates seeking admission to Engineering and Technology degree courses, it is mandatory to appear for Paper-1 and Paper-2.
 The questions in the MHT CET exam will be application-based.
-Candidates must check MHT CET chapterwise weightage in past years to analyze the difficulty level.
+Candidates must check MHT CET chapterwise weightage in past years to analyse the difficulty level.

 MHT CET Logo